jeffthomasweb/java_rss_reader/README.md

 # java_rss_reader

-Read and parse the NPR RSS Feed from a URL or from a local text file.
+Parse the NPR RSS Feed from a RSS Feed URL or from a local text file.